 How to Apply

 The Mzuri Wildlife Foundation has one funding cycle each year.
 Formal grant applications are accepted only in the fourth quarter of each calendar year for consideration in the first quarter of the following year.
+Please follow the steps below to apply for funding.

 Formal Grant Application Deadline: November 1st

-Grant Notification: the following March
+Grant Notification: The following March

 Grant Size: Grant awards typically range in size from $5000 to $15,000